xapian/xapian-docsprint/concepts/search/queryparser.rst

 ~~~~~~~~~~~~~~~

 The QueryParser uses an internal process to convert the query string into
 terms.
-This is similar to the procses used by the TermGenerator, which
+This is similar to the process used by the TermGenerator, which
 can be used at index time to convert a string into terms.
 It is often
 easiest to use QueryParser and TermGenerator on the same database.